TheEnigmaBlade/atom-language-rust-redux/README.md

 Previews taken with Firewatch syntax.
 More improvements to come.

+- The latest syntax, such as the `?` operator
 - Format macro syntax highlighting<br>
   ![](http://i.imgur.com/mUlh8P0.png)
 - Markdown syntax highlighting in doc comments<br>